+Because the Ancient Egyptian civilisation spanned thousands of years, it would be foolish to think there weren’t changes in form over time.
 Writing began with inscriptions and autobiographies during the period Egyptologists call the ‘Old Kingdom’; moving towards ‘creative writing’ as we reach the ‘Middle Kingdom.’

-‘The Middle Kingdom’ was basically the period in which writing flourished, asserted itself and settled into a kind of golden age.
+‘The Middle Kingdom’ was the period in which writing flourished, asserted itself and settled into a kind of golden age.
 By this time, Egyptians were also getting their freak on with:

 Choose Your Style, Egyptian Style

+One popular style was the use of direct speech and the rhetorical device: ‘Parallelism.’
 This is something very common in the Old Testament and some historians believe that the Bible itself was influenced by the writing style of the Ancient Egyptians.

-Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime (English proverb)
+I’ll give you an example of a parallelism before you Google a definition and start crying as I did: Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime (English proverb).

+Another tip on style is to really pare down your sentences.
+Think Hemingway.
 Although reading a Middle Kingdom poem might convince you otherwise, once you get down to the nitty gritty, this civilisation did not like to beat around the bush (so tempted to reference Moses there).